Agent Workspace for live chat

 - Agent survey widget: Allows agents to provide Agent Managers with input about the conversation and its outcome.

-- Engagement History widget: Allows agents to read transcripts from previous chats with the visitor and provide better service by understanding their chat history.
+- Conversation History widget: Allows agents to read transcripts from previous chats with the visitor and provide better service by understanding their chat history.

 Agents also have access to the following tools during their conversations with consumers: